 The Junor Gallery specialises in contemporary Scottish and European fine art.
 The relationship between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops with each exhibition.

-Sarah Longley‘s solo show opened on Saturday 23rd February with a very special poetry reading in the gallery by her father, Michael Longley, surrounded by his daughter’s artwork illustrating the poems.
-The exhibition celebrates the collaborative work between artist daughter and poet father.
+Sarah Longley‘s solo show is a celebration of the collaborative work between artist daughter and poet father.
+Sarah’s exhibition opened with a poetry reading in the gallery by her father, Michael Longley, surrounded by his daughter’s artwork, a very special occasion.
 Sarah trained at Edinburgh College of Art where she graduated with First Class Honours in Drawing and Painting.
 She has exhibited widely in Ireland, the UK and France.
 Her work is held in public and private collections throughout Europe, including in the Crawford Municipal Gallery in Cork, Ireland.
 Sarah is based in Lochalsh in the Western Highlands of Scotland, surrounded by a landscape that inspires both her own art and her father’s poetry.
-The exhibition runs until Saturday 1st June.
+We’re delighted to announce the exhibition’s run has been extended into July.
+I’ve received more of Sarah’s pen and ink drawings as well as oil on board paintings in her vibrant colours, so do drop in again before the exhibition ends on Saturday, 6th July.

 Michael Longley is one of Northern Ireland’s foremost contemporary poets.
 He has published 12 poetry collections to date – Angel Hill was his eleventh collection and Ghetto is his most recent (2019).
 His collection Gorse Fires won the Whitbread Poetry Award.
 His poetry has won numerous awards, including the TS Eliot Prize, the Hawthornden Prize, the International Griffin Prize, the PEN Pinter Prize and the Wilfred Owen Award.
 He is the recipient of the Queen’s Gold Medal for poetry and in 2010 was appointed CBE.
 He was Ireland Professor of Poetry from 2007-2010.
 He is a fellow of the Royal Society of Literature.
 In 2015, he was made a Freeman of the City of Belfast.
 A selection of his prose writing, ‘Sidelines,’ was published in 2017 and features Sarah’s portrait of her father on its cover.
 His collection Angel Hill takes its title from the name of the hill behind Sarah Longley’s home in Lochalsh in the Western Highlands of Scotland.
 Sarah’s large scale charcoal works set on Angel Hill are two of the most admired pieces in the exhibition: The Snowdrops and the magnificent Snowdrops on Angel Hill.